 Scam or No Scam?
 Examining Common Work-at-Home Schemes

-Read on to find out which of the 6 are real WAH jobs and how you can tell if you’re being scammed.
+Read on to find out which of the six are real WAH jobs and how you can tell if you’re being scammed.

 There are definitely legitimate online data entry jobs.
-In fact, I have a list of home-based data entry jobs.
-However, compared to most of my other lists of work-at-home jobs, it is rather short.
-There really aren’t very many online data entry jobs that actually pay decently, and this is an industry that has been rife with scams.
+However, there really aren’t very many online data entry jobs that actually pay decently, and this is an industry that has been rife with scams.
 You really have to do your homework.